ethan-butler-alight/Resources/README.md

 # Resources

 ## About
-Here is a list of cool resources that I have collected and will add to over time.
-Originally, I just had many bookmarks with folders but figured it would be better here on Github where I can access it easier and others can also.
+Here is a list of cool resources that I have collected and will add onto over time.
+Originally, I just had many bookmarks with folders in my browser but figured it would be better here on Github where I can access it easier and others can also.
 It has things from development, security, math, design, philosophy, and other stuff I find interesting.
 There are tools, videos, articles, github repos, and other types of links.

 ## Web Development